-If USCIS approves the application, it will send you a notice and then forward the case to the National Visa Center (NVC) for further processing.
-Your child can expect to later receive communications from the NVC and/or consulate, and if and when the priority date has become current, to attend a visa interview there.
-See "Consular Processing Procedures" for more information on this procedure.
+If USCIS approves the petition, it will send you an official approval notice and also forward the case to the National Visa Center (NVC) for further processing (unless you said on the I-130 that your child was going to adjust status).
+Your child can expect to later receive communications from the NVC and/or consulate, and if and when the Priority Date has become current, to attend a visa interview there.
+See Consular Processing Procedures for more information on this.

-If your immigrating child is living in the U.S. and is eligible to adjust status here, the next step (after the priority date, if any, becomes current) is to file an I-485 application for adjustment of status.
-You and your child may be called in for an interview at a USCIS office.
-See "Adjustment of Status Procedures" for more information.
+If your immigrating child is living in the U.S. and is eligible to adjust status here, the next step (after the Priority Date, if any, becomes current) is to file an I-485 application for adjustment of status, if you didn't already do that at the same time you filed the I-130.
+You and your child will likely be called in for an interview at a USCIS office.
+See Adjustment of Status Procedures for more information.

 If USCIS denies the I-130 petition, it will provide a denial notice stating why.
 Your best bet is most likely to start over and refile the application (rather than attempt an appeal), and remedy the reason USCIS stated for the denial.
 But don't just refile if you don't understand why the first one was denied—instead, get an attorney's help.